 Context and environment: The system is located in an area of the city which has recently been urbanized, which may constitute a threat to its future conservation.
-To avoid this situation, the municipality of Braga intends to create in this area a park encompassing the entire system.
+To avoid this situation, the municipality of Braga intends to create a park encompassing the entire system.